OpenNebula/docs/source/management_and_operations/backups/operations.rst

 - **Full**, each backup contains a full copy of the VM disks.
 Libvirt version >= 5.5 is required.
 - **Incremental**, each backup contains only the changes since the last backup.
 Libvirt version >= 7.7 is required.

-.. important:: Incremental backups are only available for KVM and qcow2 disks.

 The Backup Process
 --------------------------------------------------------------------------------
 VM backups can be taken live or while the VM is powered-off, the operation comprises three steps: